 That's right, gents—as we've already discussed, aloe vera is a natural cooling agent that happily helps heal irritated and itchy skin before it gets out of control.
 Crop Preserver offers a refreshing anti-irritation and anti-inflammatory solution for your most sensitive spots.
 A quick spritz of this pH-balanced formula will reinvigorate your lower region while giving you the pep in your step you need to face the day with the best and brightest face (and balls) forward.

 Okay, nobody said that manscaping is a quick and easy process.
 In fact, if you're going to do it right, you have to give yourself a lot of time—from beginning to end—to conquer all the necessities that are involved with procuring a proper pelvic region.
-The Lawn Mower 2.0 comes with its own cleaning brush, which you should absolutely utilize to ensure you don't leave any hair stuck in the blades.
-When it comes to cleaning The Plow and any other products you might use, be sure to use a disinfectant that's skin-safe but hard on bacteria.
-Dab a cotton ball with a bit of rubbing alcohol and gently swipe the sides of the blades, removing any excess hair that might not have been washed away when you ran your razor under warm water.
+The Lawn Mower 3.0 comes with its own cleaning brush, which you should absolutely utilize to ensure you don't leave any hair stuck in the blades.
+You can also put it under running water.

 11. Store Your Tools for Safe Keeping

-At Manscaped, our number one priority is keeping your private parts happy, healthy, and well-trimmed.
+At MANSCAPED, our number one priority is keeping your private parts happy, healthy, and well-trimmed.
 Whether you opt to go all-in and shave your entire set down to the skin, or you prefer to keep a little fuzz on top, our tools and products are primed to make sure your southern hemisphere is as hairless and stench-free as you desire.
 Thanks to the fact that we offer the best hair removal for men, you can be sure your balls and secret spots are trimmed, shaved, and clean as a whistle all day long.
-Order The Perfect Package 2.0 online today to start realizing what real manscaping is all about!
+Check out The Perfect Package 3.0 online today to start realizing what real manscaping is all about!